 Neu 5 Gc is a product found only in animals and some studies have shown that it may be associated with Hashimoto’s (the exact mechanism isn’t clear but you can read more about it here).

-If Neu 5 Gc may be bad for Hashimoto's and it's primarily found within red meat and animal products then how can the Carnivore diet be good?
+If Neu 5 Gc may be bad for Hashimoto’s and it’s primarily found in red meat and animal products then how can the carnivore diet be good?

 Well, for many reasons.

 #1.
 The connection between Neu 5 Gc antibodies and Hashimoto’s is still not well understood.

 So, even though there is a connection between the two it doesn’t mean that one causes the other or vice versa.